JellyRollJunior/leet-code-journal/README.md

 * Validate Binary Search Tree
     * Recursive + Iterative solutions are cool!
     * DO NOT READ: Ok thinking about the interative solution, we can do an IN-ORDER traversal using a stack to ensure the BST is valid!
 Smart!
+* Combination Sum
+    * DP -> EXPONENTIAL
+    * USE BACK TRACKING!
+Study this question.
+I can figure out the algorithm to solve it but I can't code it out.
+Need to study this one indepth

 ### Non Blind 75